jjg/pico-shop/log.md

 Functions    : 68.18% ( 15/22 )
 Lines        : 49.12% ( 28/57 )
 ```

+The only thing I think I've completely missed is NGRX.
+It wasn't obvious to me looking at the website how it applies to this exercise, but I'm sure that's just because I'm new to Angular, and maybe because there's no back-end component to this application?

 I think this covers the bases of the exercise.
 At this point I'm having a pretty good time with Angular and Typescript, and it would be fun to take the application further, but I should probably call it so I can submit it for review.